Eardrum repair refers to one or more surgical procedures that are done to correct a tear or other damage to the eardrum (tympanic membrane).

 Ossiculoplasty is the repair of the small bones in the middle ear.

-Most patients (and all children) receive general anesthesia
+Most adults (and all children) receive general anesthesia

 .
 This means they are asleep and pain-free.